 open/close all folders

 - Orochi's eight heads in Ōkami, each of which has its own elemental attack.
 Ninetails also requires you to destroy its eight other tails before the body.

-- Many of the bosses in the Metroid Prime series have multiple targets, such as the Omega Pirate, who has four armor pieces that must be destroyed before he becomes vulnerable to damage, one on each shoulder and one on each thigh.
+- Many of the bosses in the Metroid Prime Trilogy have multiple targets, such as the Omega Pirate, who has four armor pieces that must be destroyed before he becomes vulnerable to damage, one on each shoulder and one on each thigh.

 - The first Torizo in Super Metroid counts as this.
 After a few hits, you break open its chest, and after a few more hits, you destroy its head.
 All while it's going faster while it loses these.
 Luckily, it blows up after a couple more hits.

 - The Legend of Zelda:

 - The Legend of Zelda has a multi-headed dragon named Gleeok, who had between two and four prehensile heads that would shoot laser balls at Link; the only way to kill it was to sever the heads, but then the severed heads would fly around the room and attack.

 - Phantom Shadow Beast Bongo Bongo, from The Legend of Zelda: Ocarina of Time.

 - Gohdan from The Legend of Zelda: The Wind Waker.